BloomTechAI/7.3-langserve/README-MAIN.md

     run the `.ipynb` files in VSCode (it will prompt you to allow the installation of ipykernel: do so) or another IDE that supports notebooks.
     ```
 ## Need Help?
-Reach out to the course instructor or learning assistant
+Reach out to the learning assistants in the course Slack channel.